pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 (self, tallyNum, cellListList, eList=None, mList=None, par='p,e'):

 For pulse-height tallies photons/electrons are a special case: F8:P,E is the same  as F8:P and F8:E. Also, F8 tallies may have particle combinations such as F8:N,H.
 Pulse height tally in a cell.
 Energy deposited.
-???
-If this is pulse height, what does F5 do?
-Basically incident energy without any DRF?
+Will depend upon material in cell.

 The pulse height tally is a radical departure from other MCNP tallies.
 For the pulse-height tally, microscopic events must be modeled much more realistically.